-- Individual cupcake covering (in plastic) – these are basically individual cupcake casings made of plastic and comes with domed cover.
+- Individual cupcake covering (in plastic) – these are basically individual cupcake casings made of plastic and comes with a domed cover.
 Each casing can fit one cupcake.
 I used the domed covers as the mold to shape the yellow and purple fondant covering for the cupcakes.
-If you are unable to find these, you can use any container you have at home that is dome shaped.
-You can even use the inside of a small bowl as the mould.
+If you are unable to find these, you can use any container you have at home that is dome-shaped.
+You can even use the inside of a small bowl as the mold.
 Simply wait for the fondant to set it the dome shape first before adding on the rest of the deco.

 - AmeriColor white food color

 And this was how I put the Minion cupcakes together:

 - I started by baking the cupcakes.
 I baked a set of 12 cupcakes in white muffin cups.

 - While waiting for the cupcakes to cool down to room temperature, I prepared the toppers.

 - I started with yellow fondant and cut out 10 medium circles.
 And then I rolled my purple fondant and cut out 2 similar sized circles.
 In cutting the circles, I made sure they were slightly larger than the cupcake top diameter.
 This is because the cutouts are to be shaped into domes and in doing that, the diameter of the domes will become slightly smaller compared to the diameter of the cutouts as flat pieces.

 - I arranged the cut outs on my plastic cupcake covers such that they are all in a domed shape.
 The intention is to leave the cut out on the covers until they set in that shape.